dtk/dtk-docs-v1/_getting-started/5-min-quickstart.md

 # Dtk 5 Minute Quickstart

 ## Prerequisities
-In order to start using Dtk, there are following prerequisities:
+In order to start using Dtk via the quickstart method, there are following prerequisities:

-### AWS Account and EC2 instance
-User needs to create AWS account because most provisioning done via Dtk will be on AWS instances.
-For more info, please check: <a href="https://aws.amazon.com/account" target="_blank">aws-account</a>

-Next thing is to start your own EC2 instance on AWS which will be instance where Dtk server will be installed

-### Docker
-User needs to install Docker because Dtk Server and Dtk Arbiter are running inside docker container.
+  1. **Running EC2 Instance:** Make sure to have an AWS account handy, and a running EC2 instance that supports docker where you can deploy the Dtk software.
+The EC2 instance doesnt have to be a large server, something like an m3.medium will be sufficient.
+  2. **Docker Installed:** Docker is required for the quickstart as we distribute the various Dtk pieces of software inside docker containers.
 For more info on how to install Docker, please check: <a href="https://docs.docker.com/engine/installation" target="_blank">docker-installation</a>
+  3. **AWS VPC Instance:**  We will use a pre-existing VPC for this Quickstart demo.
+If you do not have one consult the AWS docs to learn more about creating one: <a href="http://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/getting-started-create-vpc.html" target="_blank">getting-started-create-vpc</a>.
+  4. **AWS IAM Credentials:** The Dtk will use IAM credentials to carry out actions such as EC2 machine deployment.
+Make sure the IAM user you use has access to the VPC from step 3 above.

-## Quick install
+## Quickstart Install

+### Installing the Dtk Server

-Having all prerequisites fulfilled, we will first install Dtk server.
-In order to do that, login to your AWS instance and pull latest docker images for dtk-server and dtk-arbiter from Docker Hub:
+Having all prerequisites fulfilled, we will first install the various containers we distribute for the Quickstart.
+Login to your AWS instance and pull latest docker images for dtk-server and dtk-arbiter from Docker Hub:

 {% highlight bash linenos %}
 ~$ docker pull getdtk/dtk-server
 ~$ docker pull getdtk/dtk-arbiter
 {% endhighlight %}

-Next, you need to create dtk.config file which will be used for running both server and arbiter.

-First, create directory which will serve as mounted host volume for your containers
+Create a directory which will serve as mounted host volume for your containers
 {% highlight bash linenos %}
-~$ mkdir dtk
+~$ mkdir dtk-server
-~$ cd dtk
+~$ cd dtk-server
-~/dtk$
+~/dtk-server$
 {% endhighlight %}

-Next, create configuration file called: dtk.config inside directory from above.
-Add following content in dtk.config file:
+Next, create configuration file called `dtk.config` inside directory from above.
+Add following content in `dtk.config` file:
 {% highlight bash linenos %}
 USERNAME=<USERNAME>
 PASSWORD=<PASSWORD>
 PUBLIC_ADDRESS=<PUBLIC_ADDRESS>
 {% endhighlight %}

-USERNAME and PASSWORD are credentials which will be used to connect to your DTK Server instance.
-PUBLIC_ADDRESS is actually an address of your instance where DTK Server is installed (hint: ec2 public dns).
+  * **USERNAME/PASSWORD:** credentials which will be used to connect to your Dtk Server instance

-Now we can move on to the actual installation of DTK Server using command:
+  * **PUBLIC_ADDRESS:** the accessible address of your EC2 instance you are installing the Dtk Server(ie: ec2 public dns or IP)

+Run the installation script:
 {% highlight bash linenos %}
 \curl -sSL https://getserver.dtk.io | bash -s <DTK_CONFIG_DIRECTORY>
 {% endhighlight %}

 In this example, that is:
 {% highlight bash linenos %}
-\curl -sSL https://getserver.dtk.io | bash -s /home/docker-client/dtk
+\curl -sSL https://getserver.dtk.io | bash -s /home/ubuntu/dtk-server
 {% endhighlight %}

-That's it.
-You have your Dtk server up and running.
-Next thing to do is to install Dtk client that we will connect to this Dtk server instance.
-You can install Dtk client on any machine that will have http access towards the Dtk server.
-If you are installing Dtk client on different machine from Dtk server (which is the usual case), you will need dtk.config file again.
-Create dtk.config file in any directory you want, populate it with SAME values you used in dtk.config for Dtk server and run following command:
+You should have have your server up and running.
+Next we will install the Dtk Client that will be the primary way you interact with your new Dtk Server.

+### Installing the Dtk Client

+Now we will install the Dtk Client.
+For the Quickstart you can install Dtk Client on the same machine as the Server.
+Typically you will install on a remote machine or on your local dev machine.
+The Dtk Client can run on any machine that supports ruby and has IP connectivity to the Dtk Server defined at the **PUBLIC_ADDRESS** value in the `dtk.config` file.

+Create a Client install script configuration file called `dtk.config`.
+You can use the same one if installing on the Server machine, else copy the credentials and PUBLIC_ADDRESS you set in the Server config and write to a local `dtk.config` file:
 {% highlight bash linenos %}
+USERNAME=<USERNAME>
+PASSWORD=<PASSWORD>
+PUBLIC_ADDRESS=<PUBLIC_ADDRESS>
+{% endhighlight %}

+Run the Client install script.
+If installing on the same machine as the Server use the same `dtk` directory path for the **DTK_CONFIG_DIRECTORY** value used in the Server installation:
+{% highlight bash linenos %}
 \curl -sSL https://getclient.dtk.io | bash -s <DTK_CONFIG_DIRECTORY>
 {% endhighlight %}

-In this example, assuming that dtk.config is located in /dtk that is:
+In this example, assuming that `dtk.config` is located in same dtk-server directory that is:
 {% highlight bash linenos %}
-\curl -sSL https://getclient.dtk.io | bash -s /dtk/ This script will do the following:
+\curl -sSL https://getclient.dtk.io | bash -s /home/ubuntu/dtk-server/
+This script will do the following:

 * Install the dtk-client gem
-* Genereate an SSH keypair for the selected user (if it does not exist)
+* Genereate an SSH keypair for the user the script is run under (if one does not exist)
 * Genereate dtk-client configuration files

 Installing dtk-client gem
 1 gem installed
 {% endhighlight %}

-Dtk client also has its own ~/dtk directory which will be generated on your home directory and it contains generated client configuration.
-You are now able to login using Dtk client for the first time and connect to your Dtk Server instance:
+The Dtk Client will generate on first run its own ~/dtk directory which will be generated on your users home directory and it contains the generated client configuration.
+You are now able to login using Dtk client for the first time and connect to your Dtk Server instance.
+Run `dtk` to setup initial Config and verify connectivity(answer 'no' for Dtk Catalog credentials for now, we will set those later):

 {% highlight bash linenos %}
 ~$ dtk
 [INFO] Processing ...
-Do you have DTK catalog credentials? (yes|no) no
+Do you have Dtk Catalog credentials? (yes|no) no
 [INFO] SSH key '...' added successfully!
 NAME